CESNET/du-docs/docs/rstudio.md

 ![appform1](rstudio/appform2.png)

-In the third part of the form, you can select **e-infra** storage to connect to the application.
+In the third part of the form, you can select **e-infra** storage (3) to connect to the application.
 If you check `External Storage`, few more options appear.
 You can select storage and access credentials.
 Currently, only `storage-brno12-cerit.metacentrum.cz` and `ha-bay.ics.muni.cz` are supported.
 Username is e-infra ([metacentrum](https://metavo.metacentrum.cz/)) login and password **is not** Metacentrum password, but different set by administrator, [ask](mailto:k8s@ics.muni.cz) if you need to set.
 We are preparing more convenient way.
 For `ha-bay.ics.muni.cz` use UČO and secondary password, however, creating service account and using it is recommended.
 This storage is mounted to `/home/rstudio/data` directory.

+You can also select persistent `/opt` volume (2) that is used for installed packages via `conda` installer, see below.
+Persistent `/opt` preservers installed packages across `rstudio` restart.

+Persistent `home` (1) enables preserving content of the home directory across `rstudio` restart.

 ![appinst](rstudio/appform3.png)